 Some verticals struggle more than others, dropping to just above a 3% retention rate for Gaming and Finance.
 And even at the top of the spectrum — Lifestyle, at just under 9% — no vertical has clearly figured this out.

 So what does this mean?
 It means that despite the huge amounts of resources spent to acquire users — mostly through Google and Facebook — only an extremely small percentage of those efforts are not wasted.
 Of course, this raises the question: if its so costly to acquire users with such low retention rates, why is the focus on acquisition?

-Mobile-first companies have always focused their commercial efforts on two sides of the business operation: user acquisition (UA) and monetization.
-They focus there because acquiring users, whether organically or paid, and improving revenue per user (ARPU) have a major impact on user LTV.
-Theoretically, the User LTV diagram has balanced parameters:
+That’s a good question.
+It goes back to things being left behind from change.
+Mobile-first companies have always focused their efforts on two sides of the business operation: user acquisition (UA) and monetization.
+The focus on acquisition and monetization existed because, fundamentally, acquiring organic or paid users and improving revenue per user (ARPU) have a major impact on user LTV.

 Want some more app statistics?
 Read our free whitepaper.